uz1pk/uz1pk/README.md

 - Software Engineer Intern at Palantir [New York City.
 May 2023 - August 2023]
 - Software Developer at University of Guelph [Guelph.
 January 2023 - April 2023]
 - Software Engineer Intern at ProNavigator [Kitchener.
 September 2022 - December 2022]
-- Software Developer Intern at TigertCat [Cambridge.
+- Software Developer Intern at TigerCat [Cambridge.
 May 2022 - August 2022]

 🔭 Current:
 - Reading DDIA